IN THE TREES

 Technical support required:

 4 large projectors (best cinematographic) and 4-6 loudspeakers (sound surround system).
-To have entire wall projections a necessary distance of the projector is 7+ m. or
+To have entire wall projections the necessary distance of the projector is 7+ m. or

 with collaboration with curators, this work could be displayed in other ways.